J. P. Cross: Jungle Warfare School

-Cross was appointed Chief Instructor of Jungle Warfare School in 1968 and then Commandant for the next until 1971.
-He ran training for a 5-nation exercise that tested the UK, Australia, New Zealand, Singapore and Malaysia how to react to a hostile threat from out of country.
-Much media coverage ensued, and he was the 'personality spokesman' for the Anglia feature on Jungle Warfare, called The Jungle Fighters for which he was the best-known Lieutenant Colonel in the British Army at this time, according to the Army Board in the Ministry of Defence.
+Cross was appointed chief instructor of Jungle Warfare School in 1968 and then commandant for the next until 1971.
+He ran training for a five-nation exercise that tested the UK, Australia, New Zealand, Singapore and Malaysia how to react to a hostile threat from out of country.
+Much media coverage ensued, and he was the 'personality spokesman' for the Anglia feature on Jungle Warfare, called The Jungle Fighters for which he was the best-known lieutenant colonel in the British Army at this time, according to the Army Board in the Ministry of Defence.

 1971 saw the pull-out from 'East of Suez'.
-The Jungle Warfare School was to be changed into a 5-nation [Australia, New Zealand, Malaysia, Singapore and United Kingdom] Commonwealth Jungle Warfare Centre of which Cross was to have been the senior Briton and the Chief Instructor.
-It fell through and he was asked by the Thais to be a Major General in their army as the adviser on jungle warfare.
-The Foreign Office in London had a scheme whereby he was an adviser on jungle warfare to the Thais and the South Vietnamese for six alternating months of each year and the Singapore govt put out feelers that Cross raise, train and command a battalion of their Commandos.
+The Jungle Warfare School was to be changed into a five-nation [Australia, New Zealand, Malaysia, Singapore and United Kingdom] Commonwealth Jungle Warfare Centre of which Cross was to have been the senior Briton and the chief instructor.
+It fell through and he was asked by the Thais to be a major general in their army as the adviser on jungle warfare.
+The Foreign Office in London had a scheme whereby he was an adviser on jungle warfare to the Thais and the South Vietnamese for six alternating months of each year and the Singapore government put out feelers that Cross raise, train and command a battalion of their commandos.
 In the event he was warned that he would be an attaché in an Asian country.

-In 1972 Cross was warned that he would be the next Defence Military Attaché, with Naval Representation, in Laos, so he returned to England from Nepal for training, which included 160 hours of French language and 60 hours of Lao language training.
+In 1972 Cross was warned that he would be the next defence military attaché, with naval representation, in Laos, so he returned to England from Nepal for training, which included 160 hours of French language and 60 hours of Lao language training.
 At the end of the year he went to Vientiane and took up his duties, which resulted in watching the defeat of the Royalists by the Communists between 1972 and 1976.
 This was a period quite unlike any Cross had ever witnessed before, despite having been operating against the Malayan Communists (and against the Indonesians whose tactics were similarly based), and teaching about them virtually non-stop since 1948, resulting in him having spent ten years in the jungle.
-Cross lectured the Royal Lao Army Staff College in Lao and was asked for advice by the Minister of Defence.
+Cross lectured the Royal Lao Army Staff College in Lao and was asked for advice by the minister of defence.
 For work in Laos, Cross was awarded an OBE, a most unusual event for an attaché, made even more unusual as his assistant was also made MBE.
 Cross was suggested as attaché to Vietnam or consul in Shanghai however neither eventuated.